GMC / MPTS Legal Representation

 It is clear from that quote that the GMC is not there to protect doctors, in any circumstances.
 Doctors would therefore be mistaken to believe that the GMC will be of much assistance to them, when responding to concerns.
 The GMC is there to bring proceedings against doctors, in order to protect the public and uphold confidence in the profession, as well as to raise standards.
 By contrast, Doctors Defence Service is here to help doctors who are facing GMC proceedings.
 DDS has helped and advised many hundreds of doctors over the years.
 Doctors Defence Service is an organisation that aims to protect the various interests of UK doctors.

-DDS Representation is provided by lawyers who are qualified barristers.
+DDS Representation is provided by medico-legal advisors who are lawyers (qualified barristers).
 Some of our lawyers are also clinically qualified, which is of particular assistance where a doctor is facing allegations that touch on clinical practice.
 Representation can be provided to doctors at all grades, in all general and specialist areas of medicine.
 The lawyers at Doctors Defence Service have represented many hundreds of doctors of all grades in GMC / MPTS cases over the last decade.
 Doctors Defence Service lawyers and can arrange to see a doctor anywhere in the UK, at a time to fit in with the doctor’s busy schedule.
+Many consultations are now held by videoconference.
+Doctors Defence Service is a division of Trident Chambers.

 To discuss Doctors Defence Service representation in any type of GMC proceedings,